sslab-gatech/ctf-template/README.md

     $ make help
     prepare: prepare a docker image for compilation build  : build the target
-    dist   : build the target and docker image
+    dist   : build the docker image
-    release: build the docker image and release the binary run    : run the docker container
+    release: build the target, docker image and release them run    : run the docker container
     exploit: launch the exploit
     test   : test the docker/exploit